icon

 Overview

-Singapore Zoo is one of four parks managed by Wildlife Reserves Singapore.
+Singapore Zoo is one of four parks managed by Mandai Wildlife Group.
 Covering a space of 24 hectares, it's home to more than 2,400 specimens of over 300 species.
 The zoo has built a reputation for not only being a wonderful attraction loved by both locals and tourists but also for its conservation initiatives and breeding programmes (with up to 100 animals bred in a year!).

-The other three parks managed by Wildlife Reserves Singapore are the River Safari, the Night Safari, and Jurong Bird Park, each major attractions in their own right.
-The Singapore Zoo, River Safari and Night Safari are all located adjacent to each other, which is why you'll often find many visitors visiting them together (more on that below!).
-In addition, Wildlife Reserves Singapore is also currently running its Rainforest Lumina attraction.
-This popular attraction in which guests walk a one-kilometre stretch of the tropical rainforest settings of the zoo at night while treated to a mesmerising audio-visual experience is back for its second year and will be on until 9 Feb 2020.
+The other three parks managed by Mandai Wildlife Group are the River Safari, the Night Safari, and Bird Paradise, each major attractions in their own right.
+The Singapore Zoo, River Safari, Night Safari and the new Bird Paradise are all adjacent, which is why you'll often find many visitors visiting them together (more on that below!).
+In addition, Singapore Zoo is also currently celebrating its 50th anniversary!
+There are many events and goodies for you to snag up which you can find more about here!

 How much does it cost to enter?